 The geometric average return since the financial crisis is 8.42% (2008-2017).
 Geometric average better reflects the returns over time since there’s always volatility in the market and volatility lower investment returns.

 Since inception (November 2016), active equity/commodity portfolio is up 15.74%.
-For 2017, the portfolio returned 11.86%,way way below the market.
+For 2017, the portfolio returned 11.86%, way way below the market.
 No wonder active managers are not anyone’s favorites at this time.

 Figure 2: Active Equity/Commodity Portfolio (Robinhood) P/L since inception (Nov.
 2016).
-The white line represents the start of the year.

 I will address the significant drawdown you see in figure 2 at the bottom of this post.